-Submissions are now open for the Brittingham Prize in Poetry, the Felix Pollak Prize in Poetry, and the Wisconsin Prize for Poetry in Translation, all of which are awarded by the University of Wisconsin Press.
+Submissions open on July 15 and close on September 15 each year for the Brittingham Prize in Poetry, the Felix Pollak Prize in Poetry, and the Wisconsin Prize for Poetry in Translation, all of which are awarded by the University of Wisconsin Press.
 Please read the instructions carefully before proceeding to our Submittable submissions manager.
 All submissions must be accompanied by a $28 entry fee, payable by credit card.
-Our submissions deadline is September 15.
 Winners will be announced no later than February 15, and winning manuscripts will be published in the first few months of the following year (roughly one year after the announcement).

 The Brittingham and Felix Pollak Prizes in Poetry are awarded annually to the two best book-length manuscripts of original poetry submitted in an open competition.
 Each winning poet receives a $1,500 cash prize.
 All submissions will be considered for both prizes.
 There are no restrictions on the kind of poetry or subject matter, although translations are not acceptable.

-Online submissions are strongly encouraged, though postal submissions will still be accepted.
-All submissions must be typed, in a 8.5″ x 11″ document, single-spaced, and 50–to-90 manuscript pages in length.
+Online submissions are required; we no longer admit postal submissions.
+All submissions must be uploaded as an 8.5″ x 11″ pdf document, single-spaced, and 50–to-90 manuscript pages in length.
 Pages should be numbered.

-Translators or original authors are invited to submit a book-length manuscript, including all poems in both their original language and their English translation.
+Please note that translation guidelines differ from the guidelines for the Brittingham & Felix Pollak Prizes: Translators or original authors are invited to submit a book-length manuscript, including all poems in both their original language and their English translation.
 The translations submitted must be previously unpublished in book form.
 Simultaneous submissions are permitted, as long as the applicant withdraws the manuscript if it is accepted elsewhere.
-The winning manuscript will be awarded $1,500 and will be published by the University of Wisconsin Press in the spring of 2024, alongside the winners of our annual Brittingham & Felix Pollak Prizes in Poetry.
-Submissions will remain open until September 15, 2023, through Submittable (click here).
+The winning manuscript will be awarded $1,500 and will be published by the University of Wisconsin Press in the spring of 2027, alongside the winners of our annual Brittingham & Felix Pollak Prizes in Poetry.
+Submissions will remain open until November 10, 2025, through Submittable (click here).

 Applicants are asked to confirm they hold the rights to their translations, before preparing a manuscript in pdf format, including the following: